 Immediately call Saeed & Little, LLP for further information about your rights under the Telephone Consumer Protection Act.

-We have significant experience in prosecuting these cases and a proved track record
+We have significant experience in prosecuting these cases and a proven track record

 SAEED AND LITTLE, LLP is currently litigating or previously litigated class actions and individual lawsuits against some of the largest banks and debt collectors in the world including but not limited to: